Last Updated: April 8, 2022

 Example spells include banishment, counterspell, dispel magic, and magic circle.

-Conjuration spells produce objects or creatures out of thin air.
+Conjuration spells produce objects or creatures out of thin air, or to move objects magically from one place to another.

-Example spells include cure wounds, fog cloud, conjure elemental, and teleport.
+Example spells includefog cloud, conjure elemental, and teleport.

 Divination spells allow the caster to percieves beyond what their normal senses allow, seeing far-off places, seeing invisible creatures, or even predicting the future.

-Example spells include contact other plane, detect magic, and see invisibility.
+Example spells include contact other plane, detect magic, see invisibility, and scrying.

 Enchantments spells entrance, beguile, and even dominate the minds of other creatures.

-Example spells include beast friendship, dominate monster, and hold person.
+Example spells include animal friendship, dominate monster, and hold person.

-Example spells include fireball, forcecage, and magic missile.
+Example spells include cure wounds, fireball, forcecage, and magic missile.

 Illusions spells dazzle, confuse, and decieve their targets, often creating false images which not only look but sounds, smell, and even feel totally real.